memsql/memsql-collectd/README.rst

     pip install memsql-collectd

-Then add the following plugin to your collectd configuration:
+Then add the following plugin to your collectd configuration[1]_:

+..
+[1] The collectd config file may be found at /etc/collectd.conf or /etc/collectd/collectd.conf if collectd was installed through a package manager.

 .. code:: xml